2022 Pacific hurricane season: Tropical Storm Madeline

-On September 12, the NHC began monitoring for potential development an small area of low pressure located off the coast of southwestern Mexico producing limited showers and thunderstorms.
+On September 12, the NHC began monitoring for potential development a small area of low pressure located off the coast of southwestern Mexico producing limited showers and thunderstorms.
 After several days, the disturbance became sufficiently organized on September 17, to be classified as Tropical Storm Madeline.
 After this, however, the storm strengthened very little though much of the next day due to deep-layer easterly shear.
 When it diminished on September 18, Madeline's low-level center became embedded underneath the northeastern portion of an area of deep convection with cloud tops as cold as -85 C. As a result, the storm was able to attain maximum sustained winds of 55 kn on September 19, when located about 175 mi south-southeast of the southern tip of the Baja California peninsula.
 Later that same day, Madeline began to weaken, becoming first a tropical depression and then a remnant low on September 20.

 Two deaths were attributed to Madeline as it moved along the coast of southwest Mexico, with one person remaining missing.
 Several coastal states were hit by heavy rains, strong winds and rough surf from the storm.
+Localized flooding was also reported from the storm.
+Despite this, there were no reports of significant damage.